 In Search of Excellence by Robert Waterman & Thomas Peters

 I have chosen to live a principled, moral, rational life of intellectual consistency.
 This is frequently in opposition to the world view of pragmatic, dogmatic, cognitive dissonance that 98% of the world has chosen, sometimes even consciously.
 When an individual is unlike the majority, life is not as smooth, financially profitable, friendly or welcoming.
 On the other hand, I sleep very well at night.
-If you do not have an open mind, read no further.
+If you do not have an open mind, skip to the COMMUNICATION section.

 The Most Dangerous Superstition by Larken Rose is perhaps the most important book available in our time.
 It is a diamond in the rough and will change the open-minded and intelligent reader’s worldview.
 Buy it on Amazon HERE, or it is available in audio format (free) here:

 Why Won’t god Heal Amputees?
-This book is in contrast to Jordan Petersen’s counsel that “belief in the supernatural is good for humanity in the long run because it provides order.”
+This line of reasoning is in contrast to Jordan Petersen’s counsel that “belief in the supernatural is good for humanity in the long run because it provides order.”